michaelfakhri/ds2/API.md

 ## Constructor
 ### `DS2(fileMetadataHandler, options)`
-> returns an instance of this class.
+> returns an instance of this module.

 Where:
-- `fileMetadataHandler:FileMetadataHandler` - Any object that implements the File Metadata Handler interface.
-This should also contain the metadata storage unit.
+* `fileMetadataHandler :`[`FileMetadataHandler`](https://github.com/michaelfakhri/metadata-handler-interface) - Any object that implements the File Metadata Handler interface.
-- `options:Object` -
+* `options : Object` - The available options are listed below:
+  * `useEcncryption : Boolean` - true/false default: false
+  * `signalling : String` - default: '/libp2p-webrtc-star/ip4/127.0.0.1/tcp/15555/ws/ipfs/' The address of the signalling server (libp2p-webrtc-star) in [Multiaddr](https://github.com/multiformats/multiaddr) format.

 ## Methods
 #### `Promise start([peerId])`
 > returns a promise that resolves when network layer and storage modules are started.

 Where:
-- `peerId:`[`PeerInfo`](https://github.com/libp2p/js-peer-info) - An optional parameter that is used to instantiate the libp2p networking layer with a custom peer identity. peerId is an instance of peer-id module distributed using npm.
-This is mainly used for testing but could be used by any application using the API.
+- `peerId :`[`PeerId`](https://github.com/libp2p/js-peer-id) - An optional parameter that is used to instantiate the libp2p networking layer with a custom peer identity.
+This is mainly used for testing.

 #### `Promise stop()`
 > returns a promise that resolves when network layer and storage modules are stopped.